zonemaster/zonemaster-backend/docs/Architecture.md

 The *Database* stores health check requests and results.
 The *Backend* architecture is oriented around a single central *Database*.

+All times in the database are stored in UTC.

 ### Test Agent